astramieri/oci-foundations/docs/security_introduction.md

 In an on-premises environment, you own the whole stack and you are responsible for security end-to-end.
 In a **shared security model** some of the responsibilities transfer to the Cloud provider.

+In the OCI shared security responsibility model, Oracle is responsible for securing the underlying cloud infrastructure.
+This includes securing the physical data centers, network infrastructure, and hardware that support the cloud services, ensuring a secure and reliable environment for customers to deploy their applications and store data.

 ![Shared Secuirty Model](../images/shared_security_model.png)

 ## Security Services